The Solution is Simple, Until It Is Too Late

 not carry sufficient authority to make decisions on which others can rely.

-In these circumstances, the only alternative is usually to go to Court and have someone appointed as a
+In these circumstances such as these, the only alternative is usually to go to Court and have someone appointed as a

 guardian.
 This appointment will authorize the guardian to handle the same responsibilities that could